 How Is Your Balance?

-Before you try riding bareback you should be able to ride in a saddle without stirrups at the walk, trot and canter comfortably!
-It isn't enough to just ride the walk and trot, you need to be prepared for your horse to break into the canter and it will be much harder bareback than without stirrups I promise!
+Before you try riding bareback you should be able to comfortably, and confidently, ride in a saddle without reins or stirrups at the walk, trot and canter!
 Do you have independent balance from the reins?
-If you ever catch your balance with the reins it is not a good idea to try riding bareback.
-Make sure you can ride walk, trot, canter without hands and without stirrups first!
+[To learn more, CLICK HERE].
+If you ever catch your balance with the reins, it is not a good idea to try riding bareback.
+[To learn how to improve your riding position, CLICK HERE].

 Does your horse have a good "WHOA"?

-If you have a horse that is hard to stop, rushes, is resistant or disobedient I do not recommend riding them bareback.
-If you have a hard time stopping your horse it is only going to be worse bareback, especially if you lose your balance!
-Make sure to refresh your horse's response to your "whoa", on the lunge line or on the ground before you ride bareback.
+If you have a horse that is hard to stop, rushes, or is resistant or disobedient, I do not recommend riding bareback.
+Make sure to refresh your horse's response to your "whoa", on the lunge line or on the ground, before you ride bareback.

 Has your horse been ridden bareback before?

 Some horses have sensitive backs and may react the first time they are ridden bareback.
 Do not assume that your horse will behave the same as he does with a saddle.
-He may behave better but some are over sensitive, especially if they are clipped or have had back pain in the past.
 Have an experienced rider test out your horse if this is your first time.
-You may also want a person on the ground to hold your horse when you mount and to lead him the first time.
+You may also want a person on the ground to hold your horse when you mount and to lead him.

 Things You Might Need:

-- Full Seat Breeches: I recommend wearing full seat breeches to help with "stick".
-Horsehair can be rather slippery so you will feel much more secure wearing full seat breeches that are comfortable for you.
+- Full Seat Breeches: I recommend wearing full seat breeches to help you "stick".
+Horsehair can be slippery so you may feel more secure wearing full seat breeches.
 I love wearing deerskin breeches because the material breathes with the horse and provides stick without being too tacky.
 Check out Aanstadt-Das Breeches for an awesome selection of full seat deerskin breeches.
-Click here to visit their website.

-- Mounting block!
-Unless you are super flexible and have the ability to leap onto the horse then you will definitely need a mounting block.
-Try a three step for extra height.
-You need to have good balance and confidence to mount a horse bareback, sometimes that is the hardest part!
+- Mounting block: Unless you are super flexible and have the ability to leap onto the horse from the ground, then you will need a mounting block.
+Try a three-step for extra height.
+You need to have good balance and confidence to mount a horse bareback.

 - A helper.
 Make sure you have someone with you to hold the horse when you first get on.
 They could even lead you around at the walk to see how it feels and to help keep the horse relaxed and slow.

 - Enclosed riding area.
-PLEASE do not attempt riding bareback for the first time in an open field or arena with no real walls.
-The best place to start is in a small indoor arena or a round pen, with all the gates closed!
+PLEASE do not attempt riding bareback for the first time in an open field or arena with no walls.
+The best place to start is in a small indoor arena or a round pen, with all the gates closed.

 - A bareback pad.
-A good bareback pad helps with padding and stick.
-The withers can be quite uncomfortable on most horses unless they have a very round barrel.
-Having a bareback pad can help a lot with horses that have pronounced withers.
+A good bareback pad helps with padding and "stick".
+The horse's withers can be uncomfortable unless the horse has a very round barrel.
+Having a bareback pad can help with horses that have pronounced withers.
 Usually the material on the underside has some stick to it, like a synthetic rubber.
-Be careful with the all fleece pads because they may slide around on a well groomed horse.
+Be careful with the all fleece pads because they may slide around on a well-groomed horse.
 Do not use a bareback pad that has stirrups!
 The tree of a saddle distributes the stirrup pressure and without it you will be placing all of your weight into one spot on the horse's back.

 I have been using the Comfort Plus Bareback Pad.
 It offers padding and has a rubbery material on the underside of the pad and the girth to keep it from sliding.
 It is simple and elegant.
-I have been using this pad for my Art on Horseback with Rovandio and also in some recent performances.
+I have been using this pad for my Art on Horseback with Rovandio and in recent performances.
 There are a few places online that you can purchase this bareback pad.
-In my opinion it is a great pad for people to get started with at a decent price.
+In my opinion, it is a great pad for people to get started with at a decent price.
 You can purchase it for $75 at WildHorseColors.com.
-Click here: http://www.wildhorsecolors.com/barebackpadcomfortplus.aspx

 ThinLine Bareback Pad: